Adem Jashari: Legacy

 The exploits of Adem Jashari have been celebrated and turned into legend by former KLA members, some in government, and by Kosovar Albanian society resulting in songs, literature, monuments, memorials with streets and buildings bearing his name across Kosovo.
 Dubbed the "Legendary Commander" (Komandanti Legjendar) by Albanians, Jashari is regarded by many in Kosovo as being the "father of the KLA".
 Portraits of him carrying an automatic weapon often adorn the walls of homes inhabited by ethnic Albanians.
 Considered a symbol of independence by Kosovo Albanians, the anniversary of Jashari's death is annually commemorated in Kosovo and his home has since been transformed into a shrine.
 The field where he and his family were buried has since become a place of pilgrimage for Kosovo Albanians, and several authors have equated Jashari with Albanian national hero Skanderbeg as well as Albanian kaçak rebels from the past.

 Following Kosovo's declaration of independence in 2008, Jashari was posthumously awarded the title "Hero of Kosovo" for his role in the Kosovo War.
-The football stadium in Mitrovica, the National Theatre in Pristina and Pristina International Airport Adem Jashari have also been named after him.
+The olympic stadium in Mitrovica, the square near the old historic center of Prishtina and Kosovo's International Airport have also been named after him.